-B: Characteristics 1: DISCIPLINE(S) / SUBJECT AREA(S) The discipline is Faroese language and Faroese literature.
-The degree programme is made up of elective courses and students choose freely between the electives on offer (a total of 80 ECTS).
+B: Characteristics 1: DISCIPLINE(S) / The discipline is Faroese language and Faroese literature.
+The degree SUBJECT AREA(S) programme is made up of elective courses and students choose freely between the electives on offer (a total of 80 ECTS).
 The course of study concludes with an MA thesis (40 ECTS including an MA lecture).
-Total 120 ECTS.
-2: General/ Specialist focus The focus is on in-depth knowledge of Faroese language and literature.
-In addition, the degree programme emphasises developing students' ability to critically draw on relevant scientific concepts, methods and theory.
-3: ORIENTATION The degree programme is research-based and is oriented towards research, teaching and media or cultural activities requiring advanced competences.
-4. DISTINCTIVE FEATURES The distinctive feature of this degree programme is that Faroese language and literature are subjected to scholarly scrutiny in a Nordic and international context.
-Students may choose between focusing exclusively on literary subjects, focusing exclusively on linguistic subjects or combining both linguistic and literary subjects.
-Students may complete up to 60 ECTS at other departments, universities or through independent study.
+Total 1 ECTS.
+2: General/ The focus is on in-depth knowledge of Faroese language and literature.
+In SPECIALIST FOCUS addition, the degree programme emphasises developing students' ability to critically draw on relevant scientific concepts, methods and theory.
+3: ORIENTATION The degree programme is research-based and is oriented towards research teaching and media or cultural activities requiring advanced competences.
+4. DISTINCTIVE The distinctive feature of this degree programme is that Faroese language FEATURES and literature are subjected to scholarly scrutiny in a Nordic and international context.
+Students may choose between focusing exclusively literary subjects, focusing exclusively on linguistic subjects or combining both linguistic and literary subjects.
+Students may complete up to 60 ECT